scottgamer/node-es6-boilerplate/README.md

 The repositories layer deals with querying the database.

+The Active Record pattern is used here to define query methods inside the entity itself.

 TypeORM offers out-of-the-box querying methods (find, findOne, findById, ...), as well as operators to create comparisons.

 TypeORM also offers a QueryBuilder feature, which allows to build SQL queries with convenient syntax.